ladakh permit guide foreign riders 2026

 Check 2026 Rental Availability →

-Every year, thousands of international riders fly into Delhi with one dream: ride north into the Himalayas, cross passes that scrape the sky, and lose themselves in the high-altitude deserts of Ladakh.
-The route — Delhi through Spiti, Manali, Sarchu and deep into Leh — is one of the greatest motorcycle journeys on earth.
-This is the definitive Ladakh permit guide for foreign riders 2026 — and you are in exactly the right place.
+Every year, thousands of international riders fly into Delhi with one dream: ride north into the Himalayas, cross passes that scrape the sky, and lose themselves in the raw high-altitude deserts of Ladakh.
+It is one of the greatest motorcycle journeys on earth.
+But in 2026, that journey comes with a very specific paper trail — and getting it wrong means being turned back at an army checkpoint, sometimes 150 kilometres from the nearest town.

-km — full route distance
+5,400+km — full route distance

-ft — Khardung La altitude
+18,380ft — Khardung La altitude

-restricted zones requiring PAP
+5restricted zones requiring PAP

-approx. total permit fee
+~₹500approx. total permit fees

 Route Breakdown by Permit Status